 9. Social Media

 When undertaking a digital declutter it’s a good time to go through your social media and do a bit of a clean out as well.
+Chances are that you might be struggling with likes, and deleting content might affect the number of likes, but a declutter should be done nonetheless.
 This means unfollowing accounts on twitter you’re not interested in, deleting (or at the very least hiding) facebook friends whose updates you really don’t want or need, and so on for all the social media platforms you use.
 I was in my early 20s when facebook become a thing, and there are people I have on there I’m not entirely sure how I know, which is a good sign it’s time for a declutter!

 10. Old Documents